-- Christmas cards with 'Card only' marked on the envelope can be posted at a reduced rate during November and December.
+- Mark your Christmas card envelopes with 'Card only' – these can be posted at a reduced rate during November and December.

 - Overseas mail at Christmas time takes longer to arrive.
 Arrange to send cards or presents in the first half of December to avoid disappointments (and long queues at the post office).

 - For great savings, buy Christmas necessities (such as cards, wrapping paper, ribbons and decorations) at post-Christmas sales.